 I wanted the brackets to look minimal and yet still stylish.
 I found a company on Etsy that makes really sturdy steel shelf brackets.

-Now my kitchen nook makeover was almost complete!
+My kitchen nook makeover with these DIY shelves was almost complete!

 I made my own wood shelves and painted them white.
 Ready to see what it all looks like?